catops/hubot-keys/README.md

 ```
 hubot my key is <public_ssh_key> - Stores the user's public SSH key.
+hubot what is my key - Returns the user's public SSH key.
 ```

-A user's key can be found at `msg.message.user.key`.
+A user's key can be accessed programmatically at `msg.message.user.key`.

 ----